eflee/pyechoip/README.md

 self-invalidate in the event that time passes or the users requests an additional information key that is not present in the current cache.

-Note: because different sources return differen supplement information to the IP address, the users must know the key for which they're looking in order to make use of the information.
+Note: because different sources return different supplement information to the IP address, the users must know the key for which they're looking in order to make use of the information.
 This is one of the rougher edges of the code base because it is on the boundary of the intended scope.
 If you need a feature,